auca/com.122-119/Practice_Tasks/Structured_Programming/Practice_02.md

 ### Problem #3: Sum of Digits

 Read a four-digit integer from standard input and calculate the sum of all its digits.
-Use the `abs` function from the `cstdlib` header to find the absolute value of the integer.
+Use the `abs` function from `cstdlib` to find the absolute value of the integer.

 #### Sample Input and Output